-I end up skipping the short jaunts along the rim as I go through and post my Grand Canyon hikes.
+When I post my Grand Canyon hikes, I end up skipping all the short jaunts along the rim during the time I lived there.

 This leaves me with a lot of nice photos and experiences that go unseen.

-Each instance of sunset photography doesn’t call for an individual post, so I’ve decided to do an overview for each calendar year.
+Each instance of sunset photography doesn’t call for an individual post, so I’m doing an overview for each calendar year.

 I have 2 of these posts for 2008.
 This one features a full day hiking the Rim Trail and exploring the East Rim for the first time.

 Hiking the Rim Trail – May 29th